zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver12.md

 ### Ordered description of steps to be taken to execute the test case

-1. Create a SOA query for the *Child Zone* with an OPT record with EDNS OPTION-CODE set to anything other than it is already assigned as in the [IANA-DNSSYSTEM-PARAMETERS] and no other EDNS options or flags.
+1. Create a SOA query for the *Child Zone* with an OPT record with EDNS flag "Z" bit set to anything other than "0" and no other EDNS options or flags.

 2. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").